Not everyone deals with the issues facing retirement in the same way.

 At the same time, there are plenty of us who relish the opportunity of being able to spend quality time with friends and family, learn new skills or travel the world.

-“For many, 60 is the new 40.
-Overall life satisfaction and total asset wealth are higher for people in their 60s than any other group.
-We are all far more connected, have a healthier lifestyle, rising life expectancy and more involvement in childcare, which can only be a good thing,” says Steve Allen, Chief Executive for Friends of The Elderly.
+'For many, 60 is the new 40.
+Overall life satisfaction and total asset wealth are higher for people in their 60s than any other group,' says Steve Allen, Chief Executive for Friends of The Elderly.

 Read our guide to retirement-proofing your relationship.